-This gloriously luxurious master bath has all the earmarks of the ideal pampering and preparation space for a couple to get ready for work in the morning or bedtime at night – or any time in between – with its large shower, rainfall and conventional showerheads, beautiful tile, and dual vanities, one out of view (Plan #106-1283).
+This gloriously luxurious master bath has all the earmarks of the ideal pampering and preparation space for a couple to get ready for work in the morning or bedtime at night – or any time in between – with its oversized shower, rainfall and conventional showerheads, beautiful tile, and dual vanities, one out of view (Plan #106-1283).

 Working with an interior designer, or closet specialist, during construction is well worth the expense.
 A professional will help you take stock of your wardrobe and storage needs and plan storage throughout the home accordingly.
-An efficiently organized home makes a living in less square footage easy.
+An efficiently organized home makes living in less square footage easy.

-This great mudroom organization treatment has everything one needs when going out to or coming in from the outside: a comfortable place to sit to put on or take off shoes/boots; hanging space for hats, jackets, and sweaters; and closed storage for a multitude of incidentals (photo source: Elkay Cabinets).
+This excellent mudroom organization treatment has everything one needs when going out to or coming in from the outside: a comfortable place to sit to put on or take off shoes/boots; hanging space for hats, jackets, and sweaters; and closed storage for a multitude of incidentals (photo source: Elkay Cabinets).

 Keep clutter under control, and have attractive storage for books, media, games, and toys with a built-in library in the den or living room:

-Kitchen finishes are one of the easiest luxury upgrades – a beautiful tile backsplash, marble or granite counters, and custom cabinet finishes that youll choose during the construction process make your home uniquely yours.
+Kitchen finishes are one of the easiest luxury upgrades – a beautiful tile backsplash, marble or granite counters, and custom cabinet finishes that you choose during the construction process make your home uniquely yours.

 Other popular custom kitchen features include pot filler faucets by the stove, a baking station with all the supplies at hand, a coffee bar, and even refrigerator drawers.
-Putting all the kids snacks and drinks in a convenient drawer is a great way to ease traffic flow in the kitchen.
+Putting all the kids' snacks and drinks in a convenient drawer is a great way to ease traffic flow in the kitchen.